allenbijo/mask-maker/README.md

-# Firebase Studio
+# Maskify

-This is a NextJS starter in Firebase Studio.
+Made with love from the robots at Firebase Studio

-To get started, take a look at src/app/page.tsx.
+Check it out at maskify.allenbijo.com